Snigelson/pytimex/PROTOCOL.md

 Data transfer using CRT is done at 640x480@60Hz.
-At this resolution and frequency, the horizontal refresh frequency is 31.46875 kHz, so one line is drawn approximately every 31.78 µs. using the above timings, we can quantify the above measurement and conclude that one bit is one line and a bit is sent every 15 lines.
+At this resolution and frequency, the horizontal refresh frequency is 31.46875 kHz, so one line is drawn approximately every 31.78 µs.
+Using these timings, we can quantify the above measurements and conclude that one bit is one line and a bit is sent every 15 lines.
 The watch seems to be a bit flexible on this though.

 Data bytes are separated by approximately 2 ms, and packets are separated